yshavit/llm-notes/book/01-intro.md

 ## The term "LLM"

 LLMs --- large language models --- encompass a range of technologies.
-These can include models that generate text, but also translation tools, classification tools, and others.
-There are various architectures under the umbrella of LLMs, such as BERT (I'll discuss some of these in @other-llm-models).
+These include models that generate text, but also translation tools, classification tools, and others.

-When most people talk about "LLMs" these days, they really mean the kind that can generate text and images, and specifically an LLM architecture called {dfn}`Generative Pre-trained Transformer`, or {dfn}`GPT`.
+There are various architectures under the LLM umbrella, such as BERT (I'll cover some of these in @other-llm-models).
+But when most people talk about "LLMs", they really mean the ones that can generate text and images --- and specifically, an LLM architecture called {dfn}`Generative Pre-trained Transformer`, or {dfn}`GPT`.

 Following that colloquial usage, this book will use "LLM" and "GPT" interchangeably.